irfanahmad2000/LinuxAssignment/README.md

 aab.txt  abc.txt  all.txt
 irfan@irfan-HP-Laptop-15s-fq4xxx:~$

-Rename all files in the "Documents" subdirectory of "MyFiles" with a ".bak" extension.
+(6)Rename all files in the "Documents" subdirectory of "MyFiles" with a ".bak" extension.
 Ensure the original file names are preserved.
 -----------------------------------------------------------------------------------------------------------------------------------
 irfan@irfan-HP-Laptop-15s-fq4xxx:~$ cd ~/MyFiles/Documents/
 irfan@irfan-HP-Laptop-15s-fq4xxx:~/MyFiles/Documents$ ls